lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   }

 If cross-versions are in use, the Scala version suffix must be explicitly added to the name, for example: "ivy:org.specs2#specs2_2.10;1.12.3".
-The ``set-version`` option is unsupported, and should not be used.
+The ``set-version`` option is currently unsupported, and should not be used.
 The "extra" options are the following:

 .. code-block:: javascript